markdown-it/markdown-it/README.md

 // This values are default
 var md = new Remarkable(/* "default" */, {
-  html:         false,        // Enable html tags in source
+  html:         false,        // Enable HTML tags in source
   xhtmlOut:     false,        // Use '/' to close single tags (<br />)
   breaks:       false,        // Convert '\n' in paragraphs into <br>
   langPrefix:   'language-',  // CSS language prefix for fenced blocks
-  linkify:      false,        // Autoconvert url-like texts to links
+  linkify:      false,        // Autoconvert URL-like texts to links
   typographer:  false,        // Enable smartypants and other sweet transforms

   // Highlighter function.
-Should return escaped html,
+Should return escaped HTML,
   // or '' if input not changed
   highlight: function (/*str, , lang*/) { return ''; }
 });